Iwasawa Decomposition for Lie Superalgebras: Involutions and the Iwasawa Decomposition

-Since we have an involution on $\g_{\ol{0}}$ preserving the nondegenerate form on it, by classical theory we may choose a maximal toral subalgebra $\a\sub\p_{\ol{0}}$ that can be extended to a $\theta$-invariant Cartan subalgebra of $\g$, which we will call $\h$.
+Since we have an involution on $\g_{\ol{0}}$ preserving the nondegenerate form on it, by classical theory (see for instance Sec.
+26 of \cite{timashev2011homogeneous}) we may choose a maximal toral subalgebra $\a\sub\p_{\ol{0}}$ that can be extended to a $\theta$-invariant Cartan subalgebra of $\g$, which we will call $\h$.
 We obtain a decomposition $\h=\t\oplus\a$, where $\t$ is the fixed subspace of $\theta$.
-We again write $\c(\a)$ for the centralizer of $\a$.
+We again write $\c(\a)$ for the centralizer of $\a$ in $\g$.
 Notice that $\a$ is also a maximal toral subalgebra of the $(-1)$-eigenspace of the involution $\delta\circ\theta$.